-Silicon Labs has strong and in-depth expertise in underlying Matter IoT wireless protocols, such as Bluetooth, Thread and Wi-Fi, and is driving Matter development.
-In fact, Silicon Labs has been one of the largest code contributors alongside major ecosystem providers, such as Amazon Alexa, Apple HomeKit and Google.
+Silicon Labs has in-depth expertise in underlying Matter IoT wireless protocols, such as Bluetooth, Thread, and Wi-Fi.
+We drive Matter protocol development as a member of the Connectivity Standards Alliance (CSA).
+In fact, we are one of the largest code contributors in CSA alongside ecosystem providers, such as Amazon Alexa, Apple HomeKit, and Google.
+Silicon Labs offers energy-efficient, high-performance wireless hardware and software, development tools, and expertise for Matter, helping you to innovate the world’s best Matter smart home experience!

 |Thread Certified||Frequency Bands (MHz)||Flash (kB)||RAM (kB)||Output Power Range (dBm)||MCU Core||TX Current (mA) 0 dBm||RX Current (mA)||RX Sensitivity (dBm)||Security||GPIO|